AIForces/AIForces/docs/source/problemsetting.rst

 All your scripts will run in a firejail, which means you can't access any files outside your folder.
 It means that you should rely **only on software listed below**.

-If you don't have ``bin`` folder, it will be created and all software executable from the list will be copied there.
 Also, all the neccesarry folders will be added to ``PATH`` for the current session.
 So you can use this software as usual.

 List of software